American Teen (album)

 American Teen is the debut studio album by American singer Khalid.
 It was released on March 3, 2017, by Right Hand Music Group and RCA Records.
 The album was supported by the Billboard Hot 100 top 20 singles "Location" and "Young Dumb & Broke"; as well as the third single "Saved".

 In October 2017, the album was certified platinum by the Recording Industry Association of America (RIAA) for accumulating over one million in combined pure sales and album-equivalent units.
 The album received a Grammy Award nomination for Best Urban Contemporary Album while its lead single "Location" was nominated for Best R&B Song at the 60th Annual Grammy Awards.
 In March 2022, the album was certified 4× platinum by the RIAA.

 Singles

-The lead single from the album, called "Location" was released on May 2016.
+The lead single from the album, called "Location" was released in May 2016.
 The song peaked at 16 on the Billboard Hot 100.
 The music video for "Location" was released on September 26, 2016.
 "Young Dumb & Broke" was sent to rhythmic radio on June 13, 2017, as the second single.
 "Saved" was released as the third single on October 30, 2017.